Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - West Virginia

 • The name and address of the medical facility where the child was delivered

-• The infant's drug results, if applicable, including type of drug for which the infant tested positive
+• The infant's drug test results, if applicable, including the type of substance for which the infant tested positive

-• The birth mother's drug test results, if applicable, including type of drug for which she tested positive
+• The birth mother's drug test results, if applicable, including the type of substance for which the mother tested positive, as well as any medication the mother was administered prior to and during delivery

-• Information from the delivering obstetrician, nurse practitioner, mid-wife, or other qualified medical personnel as to the condition of the infant upon birth, including specific data as to how the in-utero drug or alcohol exposure has affected the infant (e.g., withdrawal, physical and/or neurological birth defects)
+• Information from the delivering obstetrician, nurse practitioner, midwife, or other qualified medical personnel as to the condition of the infant upon birth, including specific data as to how the in-utero substance or alcohol exposure has affected the infant (e.g., withdrawal, physical and/or neurological birth defects)

 • The infant's birth weight and gestational age